 New Year’s Resolutions, remember those?
-We’re a month into 2017 already, approaching the point where good intentions might be starting to ebb.
+By the end of January, we’re a month into the year already, approaching the point where good intentions might be starting to ebb.
 So here’s how the yogic practice of tapas, the yogic ethos of ‘fiery cleansing’, can re-energise your efforts to bring your aspirations to fruition, and invigorate you, inside out.

 Forget New Year’s Resolutions.
 And maybe allow those small plates of delicious Spanish food to take a side step for a moment… (you can have them back later) while we look at how an ancient yogic practice can help bring you closer to realising your highest self.

 New Year, Same Old You?

 The start of a new year is always a seductive prospect.
 Our collective faith in self-betterment usually has our minds whirring in early January, as we find ourselves either inspired to venture out bravely into a dry, cigarette- or meat-free month, make to-do lists, bucket lists, life-goal lists… or, fatigued by the constant pressure to improve on last year, resolving to make no resolutions at all and just continue on our own course, finding our own way.
 For those of us with self-reflexive tendencies, the start of a new year can be a perplexing time.
 Most of us want to move forwards and do our best; to be, discover, experience more.
 The real challenge for us all is making solid, sustainable, long-term positive choices.
 This is where tapas can help.